-Many businesses worldwide use Google Analytics to collect valuable data on website traffic, signups, purchases, customer behaviour, and more.
-Given the humongous amount of data that is present on Google Analytics, the need to deeply analyse it has also become acute.
+Many businesses worldwide use Google Analytics to collect valuable data on website traffic, signups, purchases, customer behavior, and more.
+Given the humongous amount of data that is present on Google Analytics, the need to deeply analyze it has also become acute.
 Naturally, organizations are turning towards Amazon Redshift, one of the widely adopted Data Warehouses of today, to host this data and power the analysis.
 In this post, you will learn how to move data from Google Analytics to Redshift.

-There are two ways of loading your data from Google Analytics to Redshift
+There are two ways of loading your data from Google Analytics to Redshift:

 The activities of extracting data from Google Analytics, transforming that data to a usable form, and loading said data onto the target Redshift database would have to be carried out by custom scripts.
 The scripts would have to be written by members of your data management or business intelligence team.
 This data pipeline would then have to be managed and maintained over time.

-Before data migration begins, Google Analytics event samples should be reviewed to ensure that the engineering team is completely aware of the schema.
+- Audit of Source Data: Before data migration begins, Google Analytics event samples should be reviewed to ensure that the engineering team is completely aware of the schema.
 Business teams should coordinate with engineering to clearly define the data that needs to be made available.
 This will reduce the possibility of errors due to expectation mismatch between business and engineering teams

-In the case of a failed replication, it is necessary to ensure that all your GA data may be retrieved with zero (or minimal) data loss.
+- Backup of all Data: In the case of a failed replication, it is necessary to ensure that all your GA data may be retrieved with zero (or minimal) data loss.
 Also, plans should be made to ensure that sensitive data is protected at all stages of the migration.

 Manual Migration Steps

-Google Analytics provides an API, the Google Core Reporting API, that allows engineers to pull data.
+- Step 1: Google Analytics provides an API, the Google Core Reporting API, that allows engineers to pull data.
 As such, most of the data that is returned is combined into a consolidated JSON format, which is incompatible with Redshift.

-The scripts would need to pull data from GA to a separate object, such as a CSV file.
+- Step 2: The scripts would need to pull data from GA to a separate object, such as a CSV file.
 Meanwhile, to prepare the Redshift data warehouse, SQL commands must be run to create the necessary tables that define the database structure.
 The aforementioned CSV file must then be loaded to a resource that Redshift can access.

-Amazon S3 cloud storage service is a good option.
+- Step 3: Amazon S3 cloud storage service is a good option.
 There is some amount of preparation involved in configuring S3 for this purpose.
 The CSV file must then be loaded into the S3 that you configured.
 The COPY command must be invoked to load the data from the CSV file and into the Redshift database.

-Once the transfer is complete queries should be run on the newly populated database to test if the data is accurate and complete.
+- Step 4: Once the transfer is complete queries should be run on the newly populated database to test if the data is accurate and complete.
 This would re-ensure that the data load was successful.
 Having been verified, a cron job should be set up to run with reasonable frequency, ensuring that the Redshift database stays up to date.
 Say you have different Google Analytics views set up for Website, App, etc. You would have to end up repeating the above process for each of these.

 Manual coding for data replication between diverse technologies, while not impossible, does come with its fair share of challenges.
 Immediate consideration is one of time and cost.
 While the value of the information to be gleaned from the data is definitely worth the cost of implementation, it is still a considerable cost.

 The second concern of using Hand Coding to connect Google Analytics to Redshift is of accuracy and effectiveness.
 How good is the code?
 How many iterations will it take to get it right?
 Have effective tests been developed to ensure the accuracy of the migrated data?
 Have effective process management policies been put in place to ensure correctness and consistency?
-For instance, how would you identify if GA Reporting API JSON format has been altered?
-The questions never end.

 Should the data load process be mismanaged, serious knock-on effects may result.
 These may include issues such as inaccurate data being loaded in the form of redundancies and unknowns, missed deadlines, and exceeded budgets as a result of multiple tests and script rewrites and more.